Welcome to Ghostlight

 Campers should bring clothes for rehearsal, such as sweats, warm-up or dance pants, and any dance or show shoes they have.
 Rehearsal clothing should not restrict movement.
 Please also pack at least one pair of closed-toe shoes for rehearsal and tech work.

 Although it can be pretty hot during the day, it usually cools significantly in the evenings.
 On our hottest days, daytime temperatures can reach the 90s, and on our coldest nights, temperatures dip into the 50s—pack options for layering and rainy days.

 Each camper is required to bring three items* that can be ordered from Amerasport:

-2 Ghostlight clothing items (1 t-shirt of your choice and 1 sweatshirt/longsleeve shirt of your choice)
+- 2 Ghostlight clothing items (our 2023 Ghostlight t-shirt and one other shirt or sweatshirt of your choice)

-1 Ghostlight Laundry Bag - Laundry is done by Ghostlight and this bag is essential in helping make sure every camper\'s laundry is returned to them.
+- 1 Ghostlight Laundry Bag - Ghostlight does laundry, and this bag is essential in helping make sure every camper's laundry is returned to them.

 Please do not overpack, as there’s only so much shelf and cubby space in each cabin.
 We provide laundry twice each session and once during Intersession (for full-session campers).
 Please pack one week’s worth of clothing, plus some extra socks and underwear.